adl/hoaf/support.md

 `Rabinizer`
 -----------

-[Rabinizer 3](https://www7.in.tum.de/~kretinsk/rabinizer3.html) can translate can translate LTL formulas into three kinds of automata that can be output in HOA:
+[Rabinizer 3](https://www7.in.tum.de/~kretinsk/rabinizer3.html) can translate can translate LTL formulas into four kinds of automata that can be output in HOA:

 - deterministic Rabin automata,
 - deterministic transition-based Rabin automata,